cristianvasquez/obsidian-sparql/readme.md

 }
 ```

-3. For external triplestore: Configure endpoint in settings
+- For external triplestore: Configure endpoint in settings
-4. Use the debug panel to view contextual queries for your current file
+- Open the panel to view contextual queries for your current file

 ## Template system